 Option To Sync Existing Investment Accounts With Betterment

-As part of their philosophy to offer holistic investment advice, Betterment allows you to sync your existing retirement accounts with your Betterment account.
+As part of their philosophy to offer holistic investment advice, Betterment allows you to sync your existing retirement account or accounts with your Betterment account.

 By having all your accounts in one place, you get a clear picture of your total financial health.
 You can see your total net worth and discover where you may be losing money due to high fees and idle cash.